espeakers/react-loose-forms/README.md

 ### child method: onFormChanged(field\_name, new\_value)
 This is called whenever a field changes state.
 This way you can observe state changes.

+### child method: onInitialValuesChanged()
+This is called whenever getInitialValuesSourceVersion changes and the new form state has been setup.

 ### child method: getInitialValues(props)
 Define this to setup the initial values for your form fields.
 Simply return an object keyed by field name.
 Use the props passed in the function rather than this.props.